Want to solve crimes, keep people safe and see that justice is served? A degree in Criminal Justice is for you!

 About the Criminal Justice Degree

 The Associate in Applied Science in Criminal Justice is for students who want a two-year degree or who plan on transferring to Ferris State University, but it can also be adjusted for transfer to other four-year institutions for a bachelor's degrees in forensics, law, criminal justice and related areas.
-The CJ degree is offered on the Dowagiac campus and in a FlexForward format on the Niles campus.
+The CJ degree is offered on the Dowagiac campus, and the corrections, probation and parole track is offered in an evening program format on the Niles campus.

 A bachelor's degree in criminal justice is offered on the Dowagiac campus through our partnership with Ferris State University.